originalworks/gitbook/4.2-storage-layer/blob-storage/README.md

 IPFS data is additionally secured by Filecoin deals to guarantee availability and increase decentralization.

 On IPFS we store one folder per Blob (an example is [here](https://bafybeicc3kvcgna6nwfyngrlslkckzj6urpz2bh3x4nnyclb6r4mi2qwda.ipfs.w3s.link/)) with the following structure:
-* `blob` cotnains the blob itself and relevang metadata
+* `blob` contains the blob itself and relevant metadata
 * `json` contains all json files of the original DDEX messages sent by OWEN
 * `images` contains all images referenced in the json files